rubenwardy/minetest_modding_book/chapters/node_drawtypes.md

 	--
 	-- Behavior
 	--
-	walkable = false,    -- The player falls through pointable = false,   -- The player can't highlight it diggable = false,    -- The player can't dig it buildable_to = true, -- The player can't build on it
+	walkable     = false, -- The player falls through pointable    = false, -- The player can't highlight it diggable     = false, -- The player can't dig it buildable_to = true,  -- Nodes can be replace this node

-	alpha = WATER_ALPHA,
+	alpha = 160,

 	--
 	-- Liquid Properties